In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 Her dad was supportive of her work and in a year, they were looking to expand.

-Sadly, her father passed away before this was able to happen.
+Sadly, her father died before this was able to happen.

 Business went down and she had to call on her son, Travis, to step in even though they have problems working together.